 MISSION: To provide equal access to justice for all citizens of South Dakota.

-Looking for a Pro Bono Attorney?
+Looking for a Pro Bono legal assistance?
 Complete an online application or call us at 1-855-287-3510 to start the process.

 ABOUT ACCESS TO JUSTICE

 In an effort to make legal services accessible to all South Dakota citizens, the State Bar of South Dakota formed Access to Justice ("A2J").
 A2J provides legal services to: